 Throughout the Addison Central district, pedestrian connections should be strengthened, with the addition of an east-west trail along the Cotton Belt rail providing a signature pathway across the entire district.
 This connection has also been recommended as part of the North Central Texas Council of Government's (NCTCOG) regional network of trails known as the Veloweb.
 Beyond Addison Circle, this trail connection could continue across the Dallas North Tollway with a pedestrian bridge that would connect Addison to development to the east.
+Additionally, clear visual corridors should be maintained between Addison Circle Park and the transit station to create pedestrian sight lines between the two areas.

 Where pedestrian pathways and trails intersect with vehicular streets, intersection design techniques should be utilized to reinforce slow travel speeds and increase pedestrian comfort.
 These may include pedestrian refuge islands, raised crosswalks, or bollards along intersection corners.
 In addition to pedestrian improvements, local transit connectivity should be further enhanced with targeted service between the Addison Circle rail station and other major Town destinations.
 Circulator buses or shuttle service that operate within a fixed area are recommended as a way to provide "first-mile, last-mile" connections between area hotels, employment centers, or other dining and entertainment locations, and would increase multimodal trip options beyond the immediate Addison Circle area.